Akhil-Selukar/Complete-JavaScript-Notes/36-Deep dive into functions/36.6-Closures/README.md

 ![Execution flow - 3 (36-Deep dive into functions/36.6-Closures/images/Code_Execution_3.png)](https://github.com/Akhil-Selukar/Complete-JavaScript-Notes/blob/master/36-Deep%20dive%20into%20functions/36.6-Closures/images/Code_Execution_3.png)

 Now the `bookSeat()` is available in global execution context and execution context for bookScreen1() is not present in the call stack.
-So when we call bookSeat() function at last, it will be executed in the global execution context.
-So it will execute the returned function code which is as below.
+So when we call bookSeat() function at last, it will create it's execution contexxt which will be child of global execution context and as the function code is as below no variable will be there in the exxecution context of bookSeat().

 ```javascript
 function () {